Another entry in the DR chronicals...

 We have to stay humble and be thankful for these technologies that have made life easier on us moms, and not take it lightly.

-I feel so grateful as well, however, for this experience of life in a less technilogically evolved society, and confident to know I could survive in a potential situation, say, if things were to become worse off in the world at large right now.
+I feel so grateful as well, however, for this experience of life in a less technologically evolved society, and confident to know I could survive a potentially harder situation.

 I suppose I ought to do more research on the Spanish Flu and see how that all played out, though.